vibha-yganji/vibha_2025/navigation/about.md

 ## Past CSP Projects

 ### Project 1: Profile Setter

-**Overview:** This project was part of of an overarching fitness tracker.

-- **Profile**: I developed a
-- **Technologies Used:** JavaScript, HTML, CSS, Local Storage, D3.js (for pie charts), SQLite, Python (for ML algorithms)

-### Project 2: Profile Setter

-**Overview:** This project involves a calorie burn calculator initially developed in Jupyter Notebooks using the Seaborn library, later implemented as a model and API.

-- **Data Processing:** The project included one-hot encoding, data cleaning (removing empty values), data training, and predictions.
+**Overview:** This project involves aprofile setter implemeted using ASCII characters.

-- **Backend:** Like the fitness tracker, this project features an SQLite backend with GET and POST requests for data handling.
+- **Backend:** This project features an SQLite backend with GET and POST requests for data handling.

 - **Technologies Used:** Python, Jupyter Notebooks, Seaborn, Pandas, Scikit-learn, SQLite, Flask (for API)

-### Project 3: Third Trimester Self-Care Project
+### Project 2: Third Trimester Self-Care Project

 **Overview:** This project was centered on self-care, combining elements from previous projects to create a comprehensive self-care application.

 - **Self-Care Tracking:** Developed features to monitor various self-care activities such as meditation, journaling, and exercise.
 - **Personalized Reminders:** Implemented a system that allows users to set personalized reminders based on their self-care routines.
 - **Backend:** Used an SQLite database to store and retrieve data related to self-care activities.
+- **Technologies Used:** JavaScript, HTML, CSS, SQLite, Python

+### Project 2: Third Trimester Stroke Prediction

+**Overview:** This project was centered on the creation of a stroke prediction software based on user-inputted factors (hypertension, age, etc.)
+- **Data Processing:** The dataset used for the creation of the model had to be cleaned to remove certain columns.
+- **Backend:** Used an SQLite database to store date relating to a user's prediction and their inputted factors.
-- **Technologies Used:** JavaScript, HTML, CSS, SQLite
+- **Technologies Used:** JavaScript, HTML, CSS, SQLite, Python